darylfragata/aws-ec2-state-change-alerts/README.md

 ## Prerequisites

 - AWS account
-- IAM roles with appropriate permissions for Lambda, CloudTrail, EventBridge, and SNS
+- IAM roles with appropriate permissions for Lambda.
 - Basic knowledge of AWS services such as IAM, EC2, Lambda, CloudTrail, SNS, and EventBridge
 - AWS CLI or Console for setup